A Texas high school faces criticism after its Cotton Pickers team name gains attention

 Yes, the Cotton Pickers, a name that for many brings forth thoughts of slavery in America.
 The public high school, located in a suburb of the South Texas town, has had this team name since the early 1900s.
 Thomasson’s tweet, which unintentionally brought attention to it, quickly went viral.

-By Sunday the video had been viewed more than 2.5 million times.
-Many viewers expressed outrage or confusion, asking if they had read the name correctly.
-Former Bears defensive back Charles Tillman called it “so offensive on so many levels.”
+By Sunday, the video had been viewed more than 2.5 million times.
+Many viewers expressed outrage or confusion, asking whether they had read the name correctly.
+Former Chicago Bears defensive back Charles Tillman called it “so offensive on so many levels.”

-The Robstown Independent School district responded to the outcry with a statement Saturday.
+The Robstown Independent School District responded to the outcry with a statement Saturday.

 The District is aware of trending social media regarding our school mascot.
 Please see below for our Official Statement in response to this concern.Posted by Robstown Independent School District on Saturday, September 5, 2020